ZheniaTrochun/MeteorTask/README.md

 for launch application, you need `meteor` you can install it on the official site: www.meteor.com

-run `meteor` command by terminal in project root
+1. run `npm install` in project root
+2. run `meteor npm install --save core-js` if there is no visual elements on the page
+3. run `meteor`

 to login as admin: email: admin@admin.com